Did you ever dye eggs with shaving cream?

 - Let them try

 After you clean your eggs set them aside and let them try.

 - This fun egg dye project works better with white eggs.

 - Do you have a small toddler in the house who loves to put everything in his or her mouth?
 Try cool whip to be on the safe side!

 My whole family loved this project.
-After all, eggs were dyed they used the leftover foam to play around.
+After all, the eggs were dyed they used the leftover foam to play around.

 Be aware it can be a messy project and the food coloring end up on hands and cloth.

 After the eggs were tried I was surprised that the colored eggs do not color your hands when touching them.

 We really enjoyed this activity and we will try this soon again!